AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ## Results and Analysis

-By following the procedures outlined in the Methods section, the subteam compiled tables of data.
+By following the procedures outlined in the Methods section, the subteam compiled data and arranged them into tables.

 The Dissolved Gas subteam analyzed data mainly through the use of the StandardDeviation.py code found in the Manual.
 The measurements taken were averaged and the standard deviation was determined for each set of data to determine the data's reliability.